Home Blog Start Your Business

 Step 6: Getting Paid (Factoring)

 Brokers typically pay in 30 to 45 days.
-You cannot wait that long to buy fuel.
+You cannot wait that long to buy fuel, pay insurance, and cover truck payments.

-1. You are an Owner Operator.
-You buy 100 gallons of fuel in Missouri (Low Tax) but drive 500 miles in Illinois (High Tax).
-Under IFTA rules, what will happen at the end of the quarter?
+1. You buy 100 gallons of fuel in Missouri (low tax state) but drive 500 loaded miles in Illinois (high tax state).
+Under IFTA rules, what happens at the end of the quarter?

-C. Nothing, fuel tax is paid at the pump.
+C. Nothing happens because fuel tax is already paid at the pump.

 Correct Answer: B.

-IFTA distributes tax based on where you drive, not where you buy.
-Since you used the fuel on Illinois roads but didn't pay Illinois tax at the pump, you must pay the difference to Illinois in your quarterly filing.
+IFTA distributes fuel tax based on where miles are driven, not where fuel is purchased.
+Since you consumed fuel on Illinois roads but paid Missouri's lower tax rate at the pump, you owe the difference to Illinois in your quarterly IFTA filing.

-2. Which document must be in your cab to prove you have paid the Heavy Vehicle Use Tax to the IRS?
+2. Which document must be in your cab to prove you have paid the Heavy Vehicle Use Tax?

 Correct Answer: B.

-The Form 2290 Schedule 1 (stamped/watermarked 'Received' by the IRS) is your proof of payment.
-You cannot renew your license plates (IRP) without it.
+The Form 2290 Schedule 1, stamped or watermarked "Received" by the IRS, is your proof of HVUT payment.
+You cannot renew your IRP apportioned plates without it.

 Related Study Guide